joebew42/gossiping-bus-drivers-kata/README.md

 # TODO

 - When Drivers ends up at the same Stop they have to exchange gossips each other
-    - Route stops are repeated over the whole day
 - Extract the initial set of gossip in private method

 # Domain